D&D General Why do we color-code Dragons?

 No, but certainly this is perfectly possible.

-It's a possibility, yes, but you've been posting as if it's a preordained certainty in all cases that characters have no knowledge of dragons whatsoever to justify your accusations that a player who uses information about dragons acquired in gameplay is a filthy metagamer.
+It's a possibility, yes, but you've been posting as if it's a preordained certainty that characters have no knowledge of dragons whatsoever to justify your accusations that a player who uses information about dragons acquired in gameplay is a filthy metagamer.
 It's stomach turning how little tolerance you have for even the mention of a play style you yourself don't enjoy.

 In any case, I find the whole notion of a playstyle where players memorising monster characteristics is something that is encouraged extremely off putting.